Editing services for independent and self-publishing authors

 I’ll give you an extensively marked copy of your manuscript tracking all of my changes.

-As mentioned above, I often combine line and copy editing, but I also offer the two services as separate if you’re looking to have more editors and sets of eyes on your manuscript.
+As mentioned above, I often combine line and copy editing, but I also offer the two services separately if you’re looking to have more editors and sets of eyes on your manuscript.

 This is a final, careful reading of a copy-edited manuscript to look for stray typos, misplaced punctuation, formatting errors, and other tiny mistakes.
 This is the final polish of your manuscript and the last step before publication.